 Faculty and Staff Computer Replacement

-Under the provost’s faculty computer replacement cycle, full-time faculty will receive a new computer every three to four years.
-Computers for part-time faculty are the responsibility of the individual academic unit managers, but they should should also receive a new computer every three to four years.
+Under the provost’s faculty computer replacement cycle, full-time faculty will receive a new computer approximately every five years.
+Computers for part-time faculty are the responsibility of the individual academic unit managers, but they should should also receive a new computer approximately every five years.